A Global Agricultural Research Partnership

-We have over 8,000 scientists and staff, unparalleled research infrastructure and dynamic networks across the globe.
+We have almost 10,000 scientists and staff, unparalleled research infrastructure and dynamic networks across the globe.
 Our collections of genetic resources are the most comprehensive in the world.

 We have a solid reputation for acting in the interests of the world’s poor.
 Our track record spans four decades of research—research that has made a difference.